Ste. Michelle CEO Ted Baseler retiring after 34 years with Woodinville winery

 Ste.
 Michelle bought Oregon’s Erath Winery in 2006, growing one of the state’s first wineries from 50,000 cases to more than 300,000.
 The company jumped onto the world wine stage in 2007 when it bought Napa Valley’s Stag’s Leap Wine Cellars, whose 1973 Cabernet Sauvignon won the legendary Judgment of Paris tasting in 1976, an event that propelled the American wine industry while also shocking the French industry.

 Ste.
-Michelle bought Stag’s Leap with the Antinori family of Italy, which also partners with Col Solare, a premium winery on Red Mountain.
+Michelle bought Stag’s Leap with the Antinori family of Italy, which also partners with Col Solare, a premium winery on Red Mountain in Benton County.
 International collaborations will be one of Baseler’s legacies.
 He forged business deals with wineries in France, Italy, Germany, Spain and New Zealand to help broaden the company’s portfolio as well as its footprint on the global wine stage.

 That position was solidified in 2009 when the Columbia Crest 2005 Reserve Cabernet Sauvignon was ranked No. 1 in the world by Wine Spectator magazine.